particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 #### Growth Tier

-- A block includes 250,000 data operations per month and up to 100 devices
+- A block includes 720K Data Operations (720,000) per month and up to 100 devices
-- Add as many blocks as you need for more data operations or more devices
+- Add as many blocks as you need for more Data Operations or more devices
 - No limit to the number of blocks you can purchase self-service
 - Up to 125 MB of cellular data per month, pooled across all devices, for each block purchased
 - Email support